smhurf/lewagon_challenges/01-Python/04-SQL-Advanced/02-Join-the-tables/README.md

 Implement `orders_per_customer` to get the amount of Orders made by each Customer.
 As you can guess with the title, you should also display customer(s) with no order?

 **Hint**: JOIN LEFT could be usefull.
 And in this case, the driving table is important...

-👉 Implement `best_employee method` to determine who's the best employee!
-By "best employee", we mean the one who sell the most. 👑